sj19217/CS-Coursework/Compiler/process.md

 * Wrote returning code
 * First apparently successful run
 * Wrote code that *should* work to evaluate initial values of variables
+* Implemented binary operations, then assignment.
+Got a bug to do with the type on top of the stack.
+* Traced output with pen and paper, and it should be working.